pmusaraj/discourse-mobile-single-site-app/README.md

 npm install
 ```

-Edit `global.js` to set your app's variables (site URL, OneSignal ID, app id, colors, marketing text, etc.) then run the following command to update your app code with the global variables:
+Copy the contents of `default.variables.js` to `app.variables.js` to set your app's variables (site URL, OneSignal ID, app id, colors, marketing text, etc.) then run the following commands to update your app code with the overriden variables:
 ```
 node setup.ios.js
 node setup.android.js